frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/prime-on-the-analyzer.md

 ![Overall score](images/Overall%20score.png)

 However, I've come to think that bench-racing keyboard layouts with a single score as above is not all that helpful.
 The analyzers have too many limitations and too many assumptions built in to be able to trust a simple scoring table like this.
-(Put the same layouts into a different version of this analyzer and the results will be different, for example.)
+As noted above, there are also bugs that will skew the results.

+So, they are a very useful tool, but be careful how you interpret the results!

 ## keygen